Gilsabo/it-academy-bcn-sprint-5/README.md

 ## Description
 This is a web application built with Typescript that displays weather information and jokes fetched from two different APIs - Chuck Norris jokes and Dad jokes.
 The application allows the user to rate the jokes and stores their scores.This is a project for the IT Academy Barcelona.
-If you feel like laughing a little bit with lame joke, you can use with pleasure this [app](https://gilsabo.github.io/it-academy-bcn-sprint-5/)
+If you feel like laughing a little bit with lame jokes, you can use with pleasure this [app](https://gilsabo.github.io/it-academy-bcn-sprint-5/)
 ## Features
 - Displays weather information with icons and temperature
 - Fetches Chuck Norris and Dad jokes from two different APIs and displays them randomly